Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

-Thrive Architect comes with a series of customizable conversion elements – both landing page templates and specific sections called blocks.
+Thrive Architect offers a series of customizable conversion elements – both landing page templates and specific sections called blocks.
 These streamline the process of creating content that converts!

 What is Elementor?

-Our second option is the popular drag and drop page builder Elementor, a WordPress plugin with both free and paid versions that has become hugely successful in just a couple of years!
+Our second option is the popular drag-and-drop page builder Elementor, a WordPress plugin with both free and paid versions that have become hugely successful in just a couple of years!

 Yer while the free version of Elementor is solid, it lacks the features you'd get with Thrive Architect.
 That's why, for the purposes of this comparison, I'll be focusing on Elementor Pro.